Amazon’s Prime Early Access Sale has arrived — here are the best deals you won’t want to miss

 For the first time, Amazon is celebrating its Prime members twice in one year.
 In July, we had Prime Day.
 Today, we have the Prime Early Access Sale.
-This two-day event has everything you love from Prime Day — only it is happening just before the holidays — so you can take advantage of the deep discounts for gifts, such as the Taco vs Burrito Card Game and the Furbo Treat-Tossing Dog Camera, as well as items for yourself, like a Samsung Frame Series HD TV and an iRobot Roomba s9-Plus.
+This two-day event has everything you love from Prime Day, only it is happening just before the holidays.
+You can take advantage of the deep discounts for gifts, such as the Taco vs Burrito and the Card Game, as well as items for yourself, like a Samsung Frame Series HD TV and an iRobot Roomba s9-Plus.

 There are so many great deals available that we created a comprehensive list to help make it easier to find what you are looking for.
 The list contains seven categories: trending, tech and electronics, apparel and accessories, home and kitchen, lawn and garden, sports and fitness equipment and health and beauty.